 Have Your Fireplace and Chimney Cleaned

 After buying a home with a fireplace, don’t use it right away unless you know the chimney has been cleaned recently.
 A dirty chimney will make it difficult for smoke and gas to go through it and leave your home.
 This can result in smokier fires and the presence of gasses like carbon monoxide.
 A dirty fireplace can also contain flammable substances like creosote, which can cause chimney fires.
-Since a chimney gets dirty with use, organizations like the Chimney Safety Institute of America recommends homeowners have their chimneys cleaned professionally at least once a year.
+Since a chimney gets dirty with use, it has been recommended that homeowners have their chimneys cleaned professionally at least once a year.
 Using a dirty chimney is dangerous, so only build a fire after you know for a fact it has been cleaned within the last year at least, and remember to schedule annual cleans with your local chimney sweep.

 Build Fires Correctly